jeevareha/Employee_Data_Analysis_SQL/README.md

 # Employee_Data_Analysis_SQL

+**Dataset Summary
+**The dataset contains information about employee attrition at a company.
+Each row represents an individual employee and includes various attributes related to their demographic information, job role, and company-related details.

+**Columns and Descriptions**

+**Age**: The age of the employee.

+**Attrition**: Whether the employee has left the company ("Yes" or "No").

+**BusinessTravel**: The frequency of business travel (e.g., "Travel_Rarely", "Travel_Frequently").

+**DailyRate**: The daily rate of the employee.

+**Department**: The department in which the employee works (e.g., "Sales", "Research & Development").

+**DistanceFromHome**: The distance of the employee's home from the workplace.

+**Education**: The education level of the employee.

+**EducationField**: The field of education of the employee (e.g., "Life Sciences", "Medical").

+**EmployeeCount**: The count of employees (constant in this dataset).

+**EmployeeNumber**: A unique identifier for each employee.

+**EnvironmentSatisfaction**: The satisfaction level of the employee with the work environment.

+**Gender**: The gender of the employee.

+**HourlyRate**: The hourly rate of the employee.

+**JobInvolvement**: The level of involvement of the employee in their job.

+**JobLevel**: The job level of the employee.

+**JobRole**: The role of the employee within the company (e.g., "Sales Executive", "Research Scientist").

+**JobSatisfaction**: The job satisfaction level of the employee.

+**MaritalStatus**: The marital status of the employee (e.g., "Single", "Married").

+**MonthlyIncome**: The monthly income of the employee.

+**MonthlyRate**: The monthly rate of the employee.

+**NumCompaniesWorked**: The number of companies the employee has worked at.

+**Over18**: Indicates if the employee is over 18 years old.

+**OverTime**: Indicates if the employee works overtime ("Yes" or "No").

+**PercentSalaryHike**: The percentage increase in salary.

+**PerformanceRating**: The performance rating of the employee.

+**RelationshipSatisfaction**: The satisfaction level of the employee with their relationships at work.

+**StandardHours**: The standard working hours (constant in this dataset).

+**StockOptionLevel**: The stock option level of the employee.

+**TotalWorkingYears**: The total number of years the employee has worked.

+**TrainingTimesLastYear**: The number of training times attended by the employee last year.

+**WorkLifeBalance**: The work-life balance level of the employee.

+**YearsAtCompany**: The number of years the employee has been with the company.

+**YearsInCurrentRole**: The number of years the employee has been in their current role.

+**YearsSinceLastPromotion**: The number of years since the employee's last promotion.

+**YearsWithCurrManager**: The number of years the employee has been with their current manager.

 ### Employee Attrition Count

  This query retrieves and counts the occurrences of each attrition status (Attrition) from the employee_attrition table in the Attrition_dataset dataset.